particle-iot/docs/src/content/tutorials/particle-hardware.md

 - GNSS (GPS) antenna.
 - NFC tag antenna.
 - Power by USB-C or an external power supply.
+- NorAm: North America including the United States, Canada, and Mexico.
+- EMEAA: Selected countries in Europe, Middle East, Africa, and Asia, including Australia and New Zealand.
+See the [cellular carrier list](/tutorials/cellular-connectivity/cellular-carriers/) for more information.

 #### Country compatibility - Tracker